unayakani/Trading-Simulator/README.md

 - matplotlib

 ## Other
-> The Modifications seen in __pycache__ file in Modules folder is irrelevant and can be ignored as the interpreter will anyway create that file if it does not exist.
+> The Modifications seen in __pycache__ file in Modules folder (if any) is irrelevant and can be ignored as the interpreter will anyway create that file if it does not exist.